jofas/blog/content/001-cargo-publish-action.md

 There are basically only two steps necessary to publish our crate, (I) make the source code available in our workflow runner and (II) tell Cargo to publish it.
-But first we have to tell GitHub what kind of machine and container we'd like our workflow to run in.
+But first GitHub needs to know what kind of machine and container we'd like our workflow to run in.
 We'll use a fairly common setup&mdash;in Rust world&mdash;for that, namely the latest Ubuntu LTS version as basis and on top of that the latest release of the